Beautiful Grand Place in Brussels, Belgium. The iconic baroque guilded buildings are lit up in the sun while pedestrians mill around in front.

 |

 Thinking of spending a weekend in Brussels?
-Then look no further than this guide, which outlines a 48-hour Brussels itinerary that is perfect for experiencing the culture and atmosphere of this European capital.
+Then look no further than this guide, which outlines a 2 day Brussels itinerary that is perfect for experiencing the culture and atmosphere of this European capital.

 Please note this post may contain affiliate links.
 If you click on one, I may earn a small commission at no extra cost to you.
 See my Privacy Policy for more information.